Tadcaster Bridge: Partial collapse and repair

 The bridge repair took thirteen months at a cost of £4.4 million.
 The provision of an adjacent temporary pedestrian footbridge was deemed essential.
 Following a refusal by Samuel Smith's Brewery to allow a temporary footbridge to be built on its land, an alternative site was found using land owned by Selby District Council and Tadcaster Town Council.
 Tadcaster Albion Football Club allowed access across its car park for people to reach the footbridge.

 The bridge reopened on 3 February 2017.
-The reconstruction, which included a widening of the structure, was funded with £3 million from the government and £1.4 million from the York, North Yorkshire and East Riding Local Enterprise Partnership.
+The reconstruction work was funded jointly by the UK government, which contributed £3 million, and a Local Enterprise Partnership which contributed £1.4 million.